cainem/messaging-thread-pool/README.md

 `messaging_thread_pool` provides a set traits and structs that allows the construction of a simple typed thread pool.

+It is useful when the type that needs to be distributed has complex state that is not send/sync.\
+If the state is send and sync then it is probably better to use a more conventional thread pool such as rayon.\
 Instances of the type are distributed across the threads of the thread pool and are tied to their allocated thread for their entire lifetime.\
-Instances therefore <b>do not need to be send nor sync</b> (although the messages used to communicate with them do). \
+Hence instances <b>do not need to be send nor sync</b> (although the messages used to communicate with them do). \

 The library infrastructure then allows the routing of messages to specific instances based on a key.\
 Any work required to respond to a message is executed on that instances assigned thread pool thread.\